VivienECE/devops-project/README.md

 We implemented a web application that allows a Human Resources Manager, for example, to see his/her compagny's chart: get the employees of each department and decide to dismiss or upgrade them.
 Also, it is possible to add an employee to any department.

 * Our application ensures CRUD user funtionality.
-Note that if you dismiss an employee, all his/her subordinates will be dismissed too.
 * We used Redis to store information.
 * We coded some tests for the connection, creation and listing of employees...